amino-os/Amino.Run/docs/code_study/DMList.md

 ### DynamicMigration 57 LoC

 > Adaptive, dynamic placement to minimize latency based on accesses

+Status: Not yet implemented.  @Donghui-Zhuo and Olesya Melnichenko <olesya.melnichenko@huawei.com> are looking into it.

 Quinton: This one seems quite tricky, but super-valuable.
 Here's an initial proposal (although it's not clear how to fit this into 57 LoC.
 We should discuss this with UW/Irene.